-Sen. The Hon.
-L. Howai: We have been promoting [Desk thumping and laughter] the country, not only as a place to do business, but also as a leisure destination.
-[Laughter and crosstalk] The Government is focusing on two main priorities: developing airlift and enhancing room stock.
-[Laughter] We are collaborating with the major airlines, as well as with airport and cargo operators with a view to expanding the opportunities for increasing direct travel [Laughter] and air cargo to Trinidad and Tobago.
+We have been promoting the country not only as a place to do business, but also as a premier leisure destination.
+The Government is focusing on two main priorities: developing airlift and enhancing room stock.
+We are collaborating with the major airlines as well as with airport and cargo operators with a view to expanding the opportunities for increasing direct travel and air cargo to Trinidad and Tobago.

-From July 2014, Jet Blue, a low-cost American-based airline, will commence flights to Trinidad and a new charter, Apollo Airlines, a Greece-based company, will soon launch flights from selected cities in Europe to Tobago.
+From July 2014, Jet Blue, a low cost American-based airline, will commence flights to Trinidad and a new charter, Apollo Airlines, a Greece-based company, will soon launch flights from selected cities in Europe to Tobago.
 These new airline arrangements will complement West Jet's current service between Toronto and Port of Spain and Caribbean Airlines' operations between Port of Spain and destinations in North America and Europe.

-The country's room stock is being expanded to accommodate the growth in business travellers in Trinidad and Tobago.
-The soon-to-be opened Radisson Luxury Apartments in Port of Spain will add another 100 rooms providing more home-like amenities.
+The country's room stock is being expanded to accommodate the growth in business travelers in Trinidad and Tobago.

+The soon-to-be opened Radisson Luxury Apartments in Port of Spain will add an additional 100 rooms providing more home-like amenities.

 The cruise industry is being expanded.
-The Southern Caribbean Cruise initiative is now at an advanced stage of conceptualization with visits to five destinations: Trinidad, Tobago, St. Lucia, St. Vincent and Grenada.
-The intention is to make Trinidad and Tobago the home port for cruise ships in the southern Caribbean.
-[Desk thumping and crosstalk]
+The Southern Caribbean Cruise Initiative is now at an advanced stage of conceptualization with visits to five destinations: Trinidad, Tobago, St. Lucia, St. Vincent and Grenada.
+The intention is to make Trinidad and Tobago the home port for cruise ships in the Southern Caribbean.